-This book entitled "Hydraulics and Hydraulic Machinery Lab Manual" is intended for the use of second semester (i.e, II-II) B.Tech (Civil) students of Marri Laxman Reddy Institute of Technology and Management, Dundigal, Hyderabad.
-The aim to prepare this manual is to understand fundamental principles, concepts and significance of various experiments as per existing laboratory experimental practice and evaluation procedure in the subject Hydraulics and Hydraulic Machinery.
-The manual explains the procedure for various experiments including principle, apparatus, experimental set up, handling of apparatus, range and accuracy of observations, model calculation, engineering significance, practical applications for each experiment in hydraulics.
+This book entitled "Fluid Mechanics and Hydraulic Machinery Lab Manual" is intended for the use of first semester (i.e, III-I) B.Tech (Civil) students of Marri Laxman Reddy Institute of Technology and Management, Dundigal, Hyderabad.
+The aim to prepare this manual is to understand fundamental principles, concepts and significance of various experiments as per existing laboratory experimental practice and evaluation procedure in the subject Fluid mechanics and Hydraulic Machinery.
+The manual explains the procedure for various experiments including principle, apparatus, experimental set up, handling of apparatus, range and accuracy of observations, model calculation, engineering significance, practical applications for each experiment in fluid mechanics.
 This manual also gives comprehensive view about how to perform various experiments, how to presentation of experiment results in the form of laboratory report and how to evaluate performance of a student in the laboratory and how to implement experiment results in field.
 Also it provides to the students the essential information required to understand fundamental concepts, to carry out the experiment and to implement the experiment results in the field.
 It improves skills in experimentation, presentation and implement of experimental results in the field.

-By, Dr.R.Gopi, Associate Professor Department of Civil Engineering
+By, Dr.R.Gopi, Associate Professor Mr.P.Suresh, Assistant Professor Department of Civil Engineering